Tobargy/sd_plugin_batch_process/README.md

 ![batch_processor](tutorial/batch_processor.gif)

-Please follow the instruction below to use the plugin
+Please follow the instructions below to use the plugin

 ### Only rule to follow
 ![rules](tutorial/rules.png)